eugeny-dementev/yamlify-object/README.md

 Type: `Function`

-Expected to return a `string` that stringified versin of Date instance.
+Expected to return a `string` that stringified version of Date instance.

 ##### errorToString(error: Error)

 Type: `Function`

-Expected to return a `string` that stringified versin of Error instance.
+Expected to return a `string` that stringified version of Error instance.

 ##### colors